MinchinWeb/blog.minchin.ca/content/20110517-caen-france-district-dissolved.md

 Versailles), and the Alençon Branch has been moved to the Angers Stake.
 What I don't know is what happened to the Branches of Coutances or Cherbourg.
-Possibilities include them also be part of the Paris Stake, the Angers Stake or the Lorient Distrist (informally, the "Brittany District"), or possibly they are directly under the Mission!
+Possibilities include them also be part of the Paris Stake, the Angers Stake or the Lorient District (informally, the "Brittany District"), or possibly they are directly under the Mission!
 (The Evereax Branch was closed down a year or two ago and merged with the Mantes-la-Jolie Ward in the suburbs of Paris).